 WHY?
-Grasslands and rangelands make up approximately 1.1 million acres or 69% of the Sentinel Landscape footprint.
+Grasslands and rangelands make up the majority of the Sentinel Landscape footprint.
 This open space is primarily used for livestock grazing and can support wildlife habitat and healthy watersheds.
 Open space is helpful in maintaining the electronically silent environment necessary for Fort Huachuca's electromagnetic testing missions.
 Degradation of these lands by the invasion of non-native grasses or severe erosion diminishes the landscape's value as a rangeland and wildlife habitat, or its ability to support healthy watersheds.
 Degraded rangelands are also less able to support economically viable agricultural operations and may lead to the conversion of these landscapes by development.